TiaLiliUwU/TiaLiliUwU/README.md

 We're from the Mimus system (DID/OSDD).
 U can call us Mimus for short.

 Most of the time, Yosemite does the coding.
 Sierra often helps me with my mess, tho.
-We have just started learning code btw.
+We've just started learning to code btw.

 - ❤️ Pronouns: She/Her
 - 👩🏾‍💻 We're currently working on Jogo do Bicho - Brazilian gambling game that involves betting on numbers corresponding to different animals.